Who Can Request Volunteers?

 What’s the Volunteer Commitment?

 How often Classroom Volunteer volunteers is determined by your needs.
-Most commit to at least one hour a week service, for the entirety of the school year.
+Most commit to at least one hour a week, for the entirety of the school year.
 Last year, the average BSV volunteer gave between 3-4 hours/week.
 Our primary requirement is that they maintain their commitment through the end of the school year.

 What Can Volunteers Do?